-- 125. This Statement has been developed in good faith reflecting National Grid's understanding of the statutory obligations attached to both National Grid and the Authority, and its understanding of the regulatory framework which ensures continued remuneration of properly incurred expenditure on regulated assets. - 126.
-For the avoidance of doubt, National Grid believes that any release of Incremental Obligated Entry Capacity is subject to approval by the Authority, whether explicitly in response to a specific proposal contained in an Entry Capacity notice submitted to the Authority pursuant to Special Condition 5F Part B of the Licence or implicitly through the establishment and application of the methodology specified in this Statement. - 127.
-National Grid believes that, by giving that approval, the Authority accepts that the implications of applying the methodology, including subsequent investment undertaken by National Grid with a view to physically meeting the demand for Funded Incremental Obligated Entry Capacity, should be reflected in subsequent regulatory decisions, notably regarding proposals to modify the price controls and incentives defined within the Licence. - 128.
-In this context, National Grid believes that any such approval should be regarded as establishing an expectation that associated investment should be reflected in its assumed regulatory asset value35; that any proposals for revising the quantities of Obligated Entry Capacity should be demonstrably consistent with the entry capacity incentive structure (such that the terms on which capacity may have previously been released will not be significantly altered for either National Grid or Shipper Users); and that proposals for revising the Entry Capacity Constraint Management incentive parameters should demonstrably allow for the level of Incremental Obligated Entry Capacity released.
+- 127. This Statement has been developed in good faith reflecting National Grid's understanding of the statutory obligations attached to both National Grid and the Authority, and its understanding of the regulatory framework which ensures continued remuneration of properly incurred expenditure on regulated assets. - 128.
+For the avoidance of doubt, National Grid believes that any release of Incremental Obligated Entry Capacity is subject to approval by the Authority, whether explicitly in response to a specific proposal contained in an Entry Capacity notice submitted to the Authority pursuant to Special Condition 5F Part B of the Licence or implicitly through the establishment and application of the methodology specified in this Statement. - 129.
+National Grid believes that, by giving that approval, the Authority accepts that the implications of applying the methodology, including subsequent investment undertaken by National Grid with a view to physically meeting the demand for Funded Incremental Obligated Entry Capacity, should be reflected in subsequent regulatory decisions, notably regarding proposals to modify the price controls and incentives defined within the Licence. - 130.
+In this context, National Grid believes that any such approval should be regarded as establishing an expectation that associated investment should be reflected in its assumed regulatory asset value; that any proposals for revising the quantities of Obligated Entry Capacity should be demonstrably consistent with the entry capacity incentive structure (such that the terms on which capacity may have previously been released will not be significantly altered for either National Grid or Shipper Users); and that proposals for revising the Entry Capacity Constraint Management incentive parameters should demonstrably allow for the level of Incremental Obligated Entry Capacity released.
+National Grid believes this is consistent with the Authority's duty to ensure National Grid is able to finance its functions.